-Businesses which have registered with HMRC before the start of the tax year can pay taxes on benefits and expenses through the payroll.
+Businesses that have registered with HMRC before the start of the tax year can pay taxes on benefits and expenses through the payroll (known as ‘payrolling’).

 A P11D form must be submitted to HMRC at the end of the tax year for each employee who has received expenses or benefits - unless this is being dealt with entirely through the payroll.

 Additionally, a P11D(b) form may be required if: